How We Serve Women, Children & Families

 Throughout this experience, Michelle’s children demonstrated incredible resiliency due to their strong familial bonds and robust work ethic.
 Father Joe’s Villages’ literacy program and after-school programs also helped the children and teens stay on track.

 “They always had a place to do their homework.
 They were straight-A students.
-During this time, my daughter—she graduated high school and went to a university.”
+During this time, my daughter—she graduated from high school and went to a university.”

 Knowing her children were safe in the hands of our capable staff, Michelle was able to train and look for work.
 She completed the Culinary Arts Program, receiving education and experience in the food services industry.
 This helped Michelle get a job at a local restaurant and save enough for another apartment.